Yamamoto Tōshū (1906-1994)

 Comes with fitted signed and sealed wooden box and silk pouch.

-In 1959, Tōshū made his world debut at the Brussels World Exposition, where he was awarded the gold prize.
-Just in the same year, he was named an Important Cultural Property of Okayama.
-He has been selected as a member of the Japan Traditional Art Crafts Exhibition every year since 1955.
-In addition, he won multiple prizes such as the Okayama Prefecture Cultural Prize in 1972, Sanyo Shimbun Cultural Award and the Miki Memorial Award in 1975, Bizen City Achievement Award and the Purple Ribbon Medal in 1976, Mainichi Art Award in 1977, the Dark‐blue Ribbon Medal in 1981, the Order of the Sacred Treasure (4th class) in 1982.
-This long history of honors and his mastering of the Bizen style with many distinct, sometimes unusual works, leading to his appointment as a Living National Treasure (Important Intangible Cultural Property) in 1987, third in line after Kaneshige Tōyō and Fujiwara Kei.
+In 1959, Tōshū made his world debut at the Brussels World's Fair, where he was awarded the gold prize.
+In the same year, he was named an Important Cultural Property of Okayama.
+He has been selected as a member of the Japan Traditional Arts Crafts Exhibition every year since 1955.
+In addition, he has received many awards, such as the Okayama Prefectural Cultural Award in 1972, the Sanyo Shimbun Cultural Award and the Miki Memorial Award in 1975, the Bizen City Achievement Award and the Purple Ribbon Medal in 1976, the Mainichi Art Award in 1977, the Dark-blue Ribbon Medal in 1981, the Order of the Sacred Treasure (4th class) in 1982, and many others.